Tuna: Is it Thyroid Safe?

 Further Reading: Why You Should Get Tested for Hashimoto's

-The sad truth is that in today's world, it's impossible to completely avoid mercury.
+The sad truth is that it's impossible to avoid mercury altogether in today's world.
 It's everywhere, including the food we eat, the air we breathe, and the water we drink.
 Our planet is suffering its own bioaccumulation of mercury.

-While mercury is naturally occurring, our current level of systemic mercury pollution is in large part a result of the burning of fossil fuels like coal, oil, and natural gas, which emit mercury as a byproduct.
+While mercury is naturally occurring, our current level of systemic mercury pollution is largely a result of the burning of fossil fuels like coal, oil, and natural gas, which emit mercury as a byproduct.
 While most of us can't do much about systemic mercury pollution (besides voting), there are choices we can make to minimize our exposure to and consumption of mercury.

 6 Ways to Protect Your Thyroid from Mercury Toxicity: